MelkorBalrog/VDSS---Vehicle-Dynamics-Safety-Simulator/README.md

 1. Start VDSS and open the **Basic Configuration** tab.
 2. Pick either preset as a starting point or enter your own masses and geometry.
-3. Load engine torque and limiter curves from the provided Excel files.
+3. Load engine torque and limiter curves as well as braking and steering limits from your Excel configuration files.
 4. Adjust controller gains in the **PID Controller** tab.
 5. Specify lookahead distance and waypoints under **Path Follower**.
 6. Save the resulting parameter set for future runs.